DOB/DOD: January 29, 1834 (Norwalk, CT) – March 6, 1865 (Tallahassee, FL); 31 years old

 2d Lieutenants — George W. Shaw, Charles E. Doty, Morris Jones, George C. Lees, Horace Whitney, Henry E. Williams, Garrett D. Browne, Edgar S. Wilcoxson, Thomas B. Weed.

-Buried in St. Paul’s Cemetery, 60 East Avenue, Norwalk, CT
+Buried in St. Paul’s Cemetery, 60 East Avenue, Norwalk, Connecticut.

 Wife, Martha Wilcoxson, received a widow’s pension of $30 per month